-The Council incurred expenditure of £0.1m in 2019/20 (£0.3m in 2018/19) in relation to this service.
+The Council incurred ± 0.1 m of expenditure in 2020/21 (no change from 2019/20) in relation to this service.

 Consumer Protection Service

 Since 2014 the Council has had a joint arrangement with LB Merton for the provision of Consumer Protection.
 The service is hosted by LB Merton but governed by a joint board who oversee the delivery of services.
 Currently only staffing costs relating to employees based at LB Richmond are paid by LB Merton and recharged back to LB Richmond.